Easy Sourdough

 Cover the dough with a clean cloth and rest on the counter for 1 hour.

-Very gently and carefully, use the edges of the parchment to move the first loaf to the heated cast iron, being careful not to deflate the loaf too much.
+Very gently and carefully, use the edges of the parchment to move the first loaf to the heated cast iron pot, being sure not to deflate the loaf too much.
 With your sharpest knife or a new razor blade make some light slashes on the top of the first loaf.

 Baked with the lid on for 20 minutes.

-Remove the lid and bake until golden and beautiful.
+Remove the lid and bake until golden and beautiful, approximately 30 more minutes.

 Remove first loaf from Dutch oven.
 Put empty Dutch oven back in oven to heat again.
 Remove second loaf from fridge to take off the chill.